800 544 1995

-While there are many books available in the market to prepare for PMP, preparepm recommends utilizing the following combination of books:
+While there are many books available in the market to prepare for PMP, PreparePM recommends utilizing the following combination of books listed below.

 The PMBOK is the main resource on which the exam is based.
 When you become a member of PMI, you will be able to access a digital copy of the PMBOK on PMI's website.
 If you prefer to read from a book rather than your monitor, then you may have to buy it.
 Most people find the PMBOK a little tedious to read though, so plan ahead to spend some time going through it.
 We recommend setting up a reading plan ahead of time (a chapter a day, or every few days, depending on your time constraints).
 The fifth edition of PMBOK was launched in January of 2013.
-Since August 1st, 2013, the exam has based on the fourth edition.
+The sixth edition of PMBOK will be published in October, 2017.

-In preparation for the PMP Exam, we recommend you first read through the PMBOK, then follow up with EdWel's PMP Textbook to fill in any missing gaps.
+In preparation for the PMP Exam, we recommend you first read through the PMBOK, then follow up with our textbook to fill in any missing gaps.
 If you feel you would benefit from PMP-certified advisers and veteran PMP instructors, consider looking into a classroom-based prep class, like the ones listed in the sidebar.